rodenberg/configurator/README.md

-# configurator
+# Configurator - Simple Python Configuration

-A simple python configuration management script.
+This is a simple python module used to cascade override a list of dictionaries